Tuesday, November 5, 2024

 KU standout just wanted to be the 'next Mark Randall'

-It's hard to believe my Where Are They Now? story on former KU great Mark Randall was published 24 years ago in Jayhawk Insider.
+It's hard to believe my Where Are They Now? story on KU great Mark Randall was published 24 years ago in Jayhawk Insider.
 In the years since, I’ve thought a lot about Mark and what he’s meant to me.
 Soon after this article was published on Feb.
 11, 2000, Mark called me at home at night and left a message on my answering machine that I will never forget.
 He first thanked me for sending the two issues of Jayhawk Insider to him, and that he was going to send one of the magazines to his dad.
 Then he humbly said he’s had a lot of articles written about him during his life, but that my story “might have been the best article ever written about me.”

 “WOW,” I thought to myself.